EBP in the Philippines

 EBP is now an integral component of health care in most developed countries.
 However, the growth of EBP in developing countries has been slower.
 Issues such lack of knowledge regarding EBP principles, lack of skills in applying and teaching the EBP principles delay the uptake of EBP.
 In addition to these, local barriers, tradition and practices also influence the uptake of EBP.

 Development, implementation and evaluation of an innovative model of EBP program for physical therapists in the Philippines

 To integrate EBP in the Philippines, careful planning and development of strategies that will address the needs of health professionals and local barriers were undertaken.
 An EBP training program was identified essential to address the primary barrier of lack of knowledge and skills in EBP as it is not currently part of undergraduate training of health professionals in the country.
-EBP has to be introduced and taught using effective strategies, considering local context of health practice and health professionals’ behavior in their own practice.
+EBP has to be introduced and taught using effective strategies, considering local context of health practice and health professionals’ behaviour in their own practice.